isomerpages/csa-sicw1/_speakers/Guest of Honour – Mrs Josephine Teo.md

 ![](/images/2024%20speakers/Mrs_Josephine_Teo.png)
 #### **Mrs Josephine Teo**

-*Minister for Digital Development and Information, and Minister-in-charge of Smart Nation and Cybersecurity<br> Singapore*
+*Minister for Digital Development and Information, Second Minister for Home Affairs, and Minister-in-charge of Smart Nation and Cybersecurity<br> Singapore*

 ##### **Biography**
 **Mrs Josephine Teo** is currently Minister for Digital Development and Information and Minister-in-charge of Smart Nation and Cybersecurity.
 Under these portfolios, she leads the Singapore Government’s efforts in digital development, public communications and engagement, Smart Nation strategy and cybersecurity.